 What did Sully do?
-He took 100% responsibility and accountability for his actions during and after the incident and did what he thought was the right thing to do against all ‘normal’ advice and procedures he was taught in countless flight simulator lessons.
+He took 100% responsibility and accountability for his actions during and after the incident and did what he thought was the right thing to do.
+He acted against all ‘normal’ advice and all the emergency procedures he was taught in countless flight simulator lessons.

 Be the creator of circumstances

 But what do responsibility and its sibling accountability actually mean!?

 They mean the willingness to stand up and be counted; they mean taking initiative and delivering on a commitment.

 More precisely: having responsibility is the obligation to acknowledge the choices we have and act on them while taking charge for all consequences; accountability is about keeping promises and doing what we say we will.

 Imagine the opposite of responsibility for a moment: That would be passively waiting for our fate to be determined by luck or others.
 In that case, we would solely depend on external forces to dictate our future.
 Doesn’t sound too appealing, does it?!